When not talking about your brand is a good thing

 5. Above all else, GIVE THE PEOPLE WHAT THEY WANT

 This kind of content isn’t about direct sales.
 It’s about the long game.
 Be a brand that offers your customers something else other than your products.
-Offer them high quality, relevant content that they want to return for.
+Offer them high quality, relevant content that makes them want to follow you on social media and return to your site again and again.
+This method means that when they’re ready to buy a product you offer, they think of you.